data <- readRDS(

 )

-Now that we investigate fit-for-purpose utility, we must decide whether the synthetic data is of sufficient quality.
+Now that we investigated fit-for-purpose utility, we must decide whether the synthetic data is of sufficient quality.
 By now, you probably suspect that this depends on the use-case at hand.
+You have seen that some measures of utility indicate substantial problems with the synthetic data, in the sense that certain aspects of the distribution of the data are poorly modelled.
+At the same time, this is not to say that the synthetic data is useless, there is already quite some information in the synthetic data and there is quite a lot that we can do with it already.
+We will come back to this in the section on outcome-specific utility measures.
 We decide that we attempt to further improve the utility of the synthetic data.

 Further synthesis improvements